 - Purple Sweet Potato Bowl

 - Freeze-Dried Soups- Wild Zora's soups are so light and easy to take with you.
 As such, they're perfect for quick work snacks, travel, camping, etc. As long as you have access to hot water, you're good to go.

-- Vanilla Banana Protein Powder- I don’t know what it is about protein shakes but I always find myself drawn to them.
-I think it’s mainly because they tend to contain a good bit of protein and nutrients.
-Plus, it's easy to incorporate them into AIP homemade snacks like smoothies or n'oatmeal.
-It’s rare to find an AIP friendly protein shake, so this product is pretty exciting.
+- Vanilla Banana Protein Powder- Protein powder is easy mix with water and rink or to incorporate into smoothies or n'oatmeal.
+It's rare to find an AIP friendly protein shake, so this product is pretty exciting.

-- Organic Dried Dates and Tigernut Butter- This is such a simple yet awesome AIP snack recipe.
-Although dates are quite sugary, they're also packed with vitamins and minerals.
-Plus, they satisfy a sweet tooth.
-Add some tigernut to them and you've got a winning combo.
-Since the tigernut butter is rich and creamy, it balances out the sweetness of the dates perfectly.
+- Organic Dried Dates and Tigernut Butter- This is such a simple yet awesome snack.
+Though dates have a high sugar content, they're also packed with vitamins and minerals.
+Plus, their natural sweetness easily satisfies a sweet tooth.
+Add some tiger nut butter to them and you've got a winning combo.

-- Carob Covered Fruit- You can get carob powder here or here.
+- Carob Covered Fruit- You can get carob powder here.

 - "Nice Cream": Vanilla (A Squirrel in the Kitchen), Strawberry (Grazed and Enthused), "Chocolate"/Carob (Hurried Health Nut)